Clubs: FC Zürich & Grasshopper CZ | Opening: 2007 | Capacity: 25,000

 A few weeks later, on the 23rd of September, the first football match was played at the stadium with the derby between FCZ and Grasshopper.

-During the Euro 2008 tournament three group matches were played at Letzigrund.
-For the championships capacity was temporarily increased to just over 30,000 seats.
+During the Euro 2008 Championships, three group matches were played at Letzigrund.
+For the tournament capacity was temporarily increased to just over 30,000 seats.

 The old Letzigrund had been the home of FC Zürich since its inauguration, but Grasshopper had always played its home matches at Stadion Hardturm.